 Allergic reactions?
 Get through allergy season by learning more about seasonal allergy symptoms, allergy treatment, and tips on beating common allergies.
-It can be challenging having to go through spring without sniffling and sneezing.
-You don’t have to if you’re aware of what an allergy attack looks like, how you can deal with allergies, and what you can do to prevent them from happening.
+Having to sniffle and sneeze through spring can be challenging.
+The good news is that you don’t have to do so if you know what an allergy attack looks like, how to deal with allergies, and how you can prevent them.

 Common allergic reactions